DonDebonair/pelican-bootstrap3/README.md

 ## Extras

+### reStructuredText styles

+If you're using reStructuredText for writing articles and pages, you can include the extra CSS styles that are used by the `docutils`-generated HTML by setting `DOCUTIL_CSS` to True.
+This can be done as a global setting or  setting it in the metadata of a specific article or page.

 ### GitHub

 The theme can show your most recently active GitHub repos in the sidebar.
 To enable, provide a `GITHUB_USER`.
 Appearance and behaviour can be controlled using the following variables: